Dr. Carolin Löscher is an Associate Professor at Nordcee, SDU

-Dr. Carolin Löscher is a marine biologist by training.
+Dr. Carolin Löscher studied biology and marine sciences in Berlin, Kiel and Bremen, and obtained a Dr. rer nat. title from the University of Kiel.
 She spent several years at the Helmholtz Center for Ocean Research- GEOMAR, to study the Ocean’s nitrogen and carbon cycles using molecular, biogeochemical and model-based approaches, and organized several research cruises.